patricklafrance/wmf-host/README.md

 Each remote expose a `register` function which is called at startup by the host application and receive a context including `registerRoute`, `registerNavigationItem` functions and an `eventBus`.

-A remote register dynamically his routes and menu items during the startup and becomes a part of the application.
+A remote register dynamically his routes and menu items during the startup phase and becomes a part of the application.
 Pages of the remotes can then be accessed from the main navigation of the host application.

 A remote even have the option to opt out of the default host layout and provide his own for a specific route.